 Mitigation of earthquake risks is a common interest among all the western states, territories, and provinces.
-FEMA's Report P-366 (April, 2017) HAZUS® Estimated Annualized Earthquake Losses for the United States, clearly shows that the western states are most at risk, with 81% (~\$5 billion) of the nation's estimated annual dollar losses (~\$6.1 billion) from earthquakes.
+FEMA's Report P-366 (April 2017) HAZUS® Estimated Annualized Earthquake Losses for the United States, clearly shows that the western states are most at risk, with 81% (~\$5 billion) of the nation's estimated annual dollar losses (~\$6.1 billion) from earthquakes.
 Coastal states and territories in the Pacific region also have been identified as facing a high to very high tsunami hazard (Dunbar and Weaver, 2016).
 WSSPC, as a consortium of 13 western states, 3 Pacific territories, and a Canadian territory and province, is the ideal organization to promote the benefits of earthquake and tsunami risk-mitigation policies, to promote collaboration among its members and the federal government, and to share mitigation successes between WSSPC and other organizations.
 From its inception, WSSPC has strongly supported reduction of losses from seismic and tsunami events through policy recommendations and annual conferences.

-The benefits of proper mitigation and planning is highlighted by cost/benefit studies that show for every FEMA dollar spent on mitigation, four dollars are saved in reduced disaster relief.
+The benefits of proper mitigation and planning is highlighted by cost/benefit studies that show for every FEMA dollar spent on mitigation, seven dollars are saved in reduced disaster relief.
+This is determined by adding the one dollar spent to the six dollars saved. (source: National Mitigation Investment Strategy (fema.gov), page 1).
 In addition, FEMA grants to mitigate natural-hazard risks are expected to save lives and injuries in future events (Multihazard Mitigation Council, 2005).